illinois/clip-illinois/README.md

 _clip-illinois_ is a set of bash functions for technical-savvy OSX and linux users to manipulate clipboard contents.
 Tired of extracting emails from web and or email text, life too short to add/drop @illinois.edu" to convert netids to and from email addresses? _clip-illinois_ is for you.

 9am.
-Like a well nourished and confused cobra, the email was long and tangled, but contained a few good nuggets - I needed those email addresses and I didn't care for the surrounding text.
-After copying the whole text to the clipboard I *clipemails* and _Bam!_ suddenly the world was a brighter place and my clipboard a thing of beauty - Thanks _clip-illinois_.
+Like a well-nourished coiled cobra with a fondness for gold trinkets, the email was long and tangled, but contained a few good nuggets.
+I needed those email addresses and I didn't care for the surrounding text.
+Spending time on this snake would be crime.
+But after copying the whole text to my clipboard I ... *clipemails* and _Bam!_ suddenly the world was a brighter place and my clipboard a thing of beauty - Thanks _clip-illinois_.

 10am.
 "Thanks for the list of late-add students- I really need to email them..."  *add@illi* to the rescue and _Bam!_ my clipboard no longer netids but a list of email addresses - Thanks _clip-illinois_.